tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > Kunstkring in late 1911, he settled in Paris.
 His analytical Cubist "compositions" of 1912-13 in grays and browns were based on a favorite motif, the tree, where
 > particular forms disappear almost completely in the whole.  [p.
 14.]

-As I continued reading Mondrian's *Collected Works,* he continued to use the word "plastic," and would occasionally refer to Cubism.
+I never really understood Cubism either, but it turns out that when it comes to understanding these paintings, a little information can go a long way.

-I never really understood Cubism either, so at one point I put Mondrian's book aside and started reading Douglas Cooper's book *The Cubist Epoch,* published in 1971.
+At one point I put Mondrian's book aside and started reading Douglas Cooper's book *[The Cubist Epoch](https://www.goodreads.com/book/show/552681.The_Cubist_Epoch),* published in 1971.
+Cooper's book in turn frequently refers to the poet Guillaume Apollinaire, who wrote [The Cubist Painters, Aesthetic Meditations](https://en.wikipedia.org/wiki/The_Cubist_Painters,_Aesthetic_Meditations) which was published in 1913.

+In this short book Apollinaire claims the goal of the Cubist painters is to "encompass past, present and future in a single glance" [p.
+8].
+This concisely explains the fractured appearance of these works: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view of their subjects in a single image.

+At one point, Apollinaire explains Cubism by comparing the paintings to music:

+> When he listens to a concert, the music-lover experiences joyful feelings which are different from the joy experienced when he hears natural sounds like the murmur of a stream,
+> the roar of a waterfall, the wind soughing through a forest, or the harmonies of human speech, based on reason and not on aesthetics.
+> Similarly, the new painters will provide their admirers with artistic sensations created only by the harmony of contrasting hues of light [p.
+12].

+A bit later he asserts that the Cubist style permits the artists "to give the object proportions appropriate to the *degree of plasticity* he desires" [p.
+16, emphasis added].

+There's that word again!

 ## My Interest in All This